top of page

 Does Declaring Bankruptcy Erase All Debts?

 A licensed insolvency trustee is the only professional authorized to administer a bankruptcy in Canada.
-In addition to preparing and filing the necessary paperwork, a licensed insolvency trustee is responsible for ensuring the rights of both the debtor and creditors are respected throughout the bankruptcy process.
+In addition to preparing and filing the required paperwork, a licensed insolvency trustee is responsible for ensuring the rights of both the debtor and creditors are respected throughout the bankruptcy process.

 Debts, Legal Remedies and Credit Score

-Legal remedies cease on the day you declare bankruptcy except for certain criminal or civil proceedings such as matrimonial proceedings.
+Legal remedies cease on the day you declare bankruptcy, except for certain criminal or civil proceedings such as matrimonial proceedings.

 In addition, it is important to note that personal bankruptcy does not release you from your alimony payments or your student debts that are less than 7 years old; nor does it release the co-signer or guarantor of your loan, if applicable.